 Lined notebooks are the classic way to write just about anything.
 From your next bestseller to a grocery list, lined notebooks will never go out of style.
 This is why creating a simple, lined notebook might be the perfect way to promote yourself and your products.

-Remember that notebooks (of all kinds) are often meant to supplement your other products.
-They’re an ‘add-on’ like the candy and magazine racks clustered around the register at a grocery store.
 I’ll repeat this (and probably will again before this post is done): your notebook is all about conveying your branding through the cover.
-Lined notebooks are incredibly useful and plentiful.
+Lined notebooks are incredibly useful and are plentiful.
 Make yours stand out.

-Blank Or Dot Grid Pages
+Blank or Dot Grid Pages

 Right up there with lined notebooks are the blank or dot grid-style interiors.
 Again, you’re creating something with a simple, useful interior that’s meant to promote your cover art.

-Blank pages are great if your audience is creators themselves or if art/drawing is inherently connected to your other products.
+Blank pages are great if your audience is creators or if art/drawing is inherently connected to your other products.
 And dot grid interiors are growing in popularity because they afford versatility—you can both draw and write easily along the grid lines.

-Along with plain-lined notebooks, blank and dot grid notebooks are what I think of as ‘basic’ interior designs.
+Along with plain lined notebooks, blank and dot grid notebooks are what I think of as ‘basic’ interior designs.
 They’re largely meant for anyone to use for almost any purpose, from taking notes to doodling to journaling.
 If you’re adding your first run of notebooks to your product catalog, starting with one of these kinds of notebooks is a good way to gauge your reader’s interests.

 Planner